Assistantship Changes

 What is GA overload?

-- GA overloads are paid via Special Payroll using the title “Graduate Overload Teaching or Graduate Overload Research.”
-A Dual Employment form and a copy of the approved Supplemental Employment Form should be uploaded with the PageUp request for Grad Overload Teaching/Grad Overload Research requests, along with the offer letter template, "GA Overload Confirmation Letter."
+• GA overloads are paid via Special Payroll using the title “Graduate Overload Teaching or Graduate Overload Research”.
+A copy of the approved Supplemental Employment Form should be uploaded with the PageUp request for Grad Overload Teaching/Grad Overload Research requests, along with the offer letter template, “GA Overload Confirmation Letter".
+A dual employment form is no longer required for a GA Overload.

 Can a GA (or graduate student without a GA) be employed on student labor?